kihuni/kihuni/README.md

 # Hi there 👋, I'm Stephen Kihuni

-I'm a self-driven software developer and a student at ALX learning Back-end development.
+I'm a self-driven software developer and a student at ALX.

 ## Skills: